nkpresh/Racetrack-Simulator/README.md

 # Racetrack-Simulator
-this is a fon game play
+this is a fun game play